khadijapaderwala/software-development-group-project-team-vivaldi/development/LD/README.txt

 #Marta Delfino
 #data prep for group project

+# My goal is to use the genotype data of the vcf files obtained from IGSR to calculate LD.

-# first, I need to populate the rs ID columns in the vcf files
+# first, I need to populate the rs ID columns in these files.
+Files from SNPnexus have this relationship, of rsIDs to chromosome positions.

 # I'm taking the vcf file from SNP nexus, called 1KGen.vcf, that was obtained by inputting the rs IDs obtained from the T1D GWAS data.
 # I've zipped the vcf file and indexed it